locationtech/geomesa/docs/user/spark/index.rst

 GeoMesa Spark
 =============

-GeoMesa Spark allows for execution of jobs on Apache Sparkusing data stored in GeoMesa, other GeoTools ``DataStore``\ s, or files readable by the GeoMesa converter library.
+GeoMesa Spark allows for execution of jobs on Apache Spark using data stored in GeoMesa, other GeoTools ``DataStore``\ s, or files readable by the GeoMesa converter library.
 The library allows creation of Spark ``RDD``\ s and ``DataFrame``\ s, writing of Spark ``RDD``\ s and ``DataFrame``\ s to GeoMesa Accumulo and other GeoTools ``DataStore``\ s, and serialization of ``SimpleFeature``\ s using Kryo.